Larnaca, Cyprus

 We asked people if there is a lot of crime.
 They answered:

 "Larnaca, generally has a low crime rate, especially when compared to other major cities worldwide.
 The city is considered safe for both residents and tourists.
 However, like any other city, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, particularly in crowded places or tourist hotspots.
 Violent crimes are relatively rare, but they do occur occasionally.
 Residential burglaries and car thefts are also reported from time to time.
 It's important to note that the Cypriot authorities are proactive in maintaining safety and security, and they respond effectively to any reported incidents.
 Despite these issues, the overall crime rate in Larnaca remains relatively low, and the city is generally considered safe.
-It's always advisable for residents and visitors to take standard precautions to protect their personal safety and belongings," remarked one expat who made the move to Larnaca.
+It's always advisable for residents and visitors to take standard precautions to protect their personal safety and belongings," remarked one expat living in Larnaca, Cyprus.

 About the Author